ReWrite-Media/makecode/blocks/hai2025/shelter2.md

 # Craft a Door

 ## Step 1
 Train the agent on how to craft a door.
+Click the lightbulb for help, and press play when ready to continue.

 #### ~ tutorialhint
-Doors should be made out of wood.

 Door Pattern
 ![Craft Door](https://raw.githubusercontent.com/ReWrite-Media/makecode/master/blocks/hai2025/img/door_crafting.png "Craft Door")